 Military Drivers in South Carolina

-South Carolina has more than 37,600 active-duty military personnel living in the state and more than 417,500 veterans.
-Even if you’re just stationed temporarily in South Carolina on military duty, you’ll still need auto insurance when driving a personal vehicle in The Palmetto State.
+South Carolina has around 37,000 active-duty military personnel living in the state and more than 400,000 veterans.
+Even if you're just stationed temporarily in South Carolina on military duty, you'll still need auto insurance when driving a personal vehicle in The Palmetto State.
 Before buying a policy, be aware that most insurance companies offer a military discount to the enlisted and veterans, so compare prices with different companies to save money.
 Almost all insurance carriers, big and small, offer a military discount.

-If you have special concerns, such as storing a vehicle while deployed, ask the company’s insurance rep if you can put a policy on pause and suspend payments while you’re not using your vehicle.
-The state’s Department of Insurance offers an online guide to auto insurance that may help military families.
-If you’re a service member stationed in South Carolina, you can register your vehicle or renew a registration online.
-A list of documents you’ll need is maintained here by the South Carolina DMV.
+If you have special concerns, such as storing a vehicle while deployed, ask the company's insurance rep if you can put a policy on pause and suspend payments while you're not using your vehicle.
+The state's Department of Insurance offers an online guide to auto insurance that may help military families.
+If you're a service member stationed in South Carolina, you can register your vehicle or renew a registration online.
+More information on the documents you'll need is provided here by the South Carolina DMV.

 South Carolina Service Members: